-“You’d eat it if you were on the field of battle,” my Dad used to tell me when I displayed preferences for the food he had prepared.
-“You’d eat it if it was part of your C-rations, and you’d eat it if you were hungry, but you’ve never known hunger … not in the sense that others have known hunger.”
+“You’d eat it if you were on the field of battle,” my Dad would tell me when I displayed preferences for the food he had prepared.
+“You’d eat it if it was part of your C-rations, and you’d eat it if you were hungry, but you’ve never been hungry … not in the sense that others have known hunger.”

 The trick to getting children to appreciate food is more difficult today than it’s ever been.
 Some parents inform their children of third-world children, third-world hunters and gatherers, and third-world preservation techniques to try to get their children to appreciate their food more.
 My dad knew nothing about all that.
 My dad knew military life, he knew C-rations, he knew the depression secondhand, he had some knowledge of scarcity, seeing it secondhand, and he attempted to use that knowledge to stoke appreciation for food in his boys.

 My dad believed eating was a testament to manliness, and anyone that questioned his manliness need only look to the girth he carried for much of his life for answers.
 He was the human garbage disposal, and he expected as much from his sons.

 This led to one of the best compliments I ever received from the man:

 “I never had to worry about you eating.
 Your brother was the one that caused us worry.
 He was finicky.”

 Finicky was the ‘F’ word in my dad’s vocabulary.
 A finicky eater was that certain someone that thought they were special, that took matters for granted, that would prove to be an oddball that people noticed in an unkind manner, and that exhibited characteristics that were less than macho.
 My brother’s finicky nature reared its ugly head when onions appeared on his plate.
 He abhorred them.
 This was a constant source of embarrassment for our dad.